CoFH/cofh.github.io/docs/morb/index.md

 -----

 ### Capturing mobs
-A morb can be used to capture the essence of a type of [mob](https://minecraft.gamepedia.com/Mob) by throwing it at a mob.
+When a morb is thrown at a [mob](https://minecraft.gamepedia.com/Mob), the mob is captured and stored inside the morb.

-### Spawning mobs
+### Releasing mobs
-A filled morb can be thrown to spawn a generic [mob](https://minecraft.gamepedia.com/Mob) of the contained type.
-This empties the morb.
-The morb has a 75% chance of breaking after spawning the mob.
+A filled morb can be thrown to release the contained [mob](https://minecraft.gamepedia.com/Mob).
+The morb has a 75% chance of breaking after releasing the mob.

 ### Crafting ingredient
 {% include recipe-table.html type='crafting' recipes=page.usage-recipes.crafting %}